-The aims of this one-year honours degree programme are to: develop skills in critical analysis and evidence based practice, provide an in-depth understanding of global health issues and how physiotherapy can address the many challenges in healthcare delivery.
-The one-year programme includes five modules in the following areas: Critical Appraisal and Evidence Based Practice, Advanced Exercise Prescription, Global Health and Service Development, Leadership and Management in Physiotherapy and Advances in Physiotherapy Practice.
+The Bachelor of Science in Physiotherapy is a one-year honours degree programme that aims to develop skills in critical analysis and evidence-based practice, provide an in-depth understanding of global health issues and how physiotherapy can address the many challenges in healthcare delivery.
+The one-year programme includes five modules in the following areas: Critical Appraisal and Evidence-Based Practice, Advanced Exercise Prescription, Global Health and Service Development, Leadership and Management in Physiotherapy and Advances in Physiotherapy Practice.

 The aspiration is that this course will lead to independent practitioners who can initiate, drive and evaluate the services required for the future health system in Singapore.
 These include: Primary/Community Care, Long-term/Extended Care and Rehabilitation Services - all of which are in the process of being developed and there is a need for a skilled workforce who can lead, deliver and evaluate services in these areas.

 Students studying in the Trinity College Dublin (TCD) degree programmes are required to complete a six-week attachment including associated clinical sites at the home campus of the Trinity College Dublin, where they will get to experience living and studying in Dublin, Ireland.
 The estimated cost ranges from S$5,500 - S$6,500.
 Note:

 Estimated costs are dependent on prevailing currency exchange rates and flight ticket prices.